w3c/wot/testing/online/intel.md

 ### Web Speak
 Speech synthesizer service.

-TO DO: working, need to get it online still (using a similar structure to the camera service above).
+TO DO: Service is working, but need to get it online still (using a similar structure to the camera service above).
-However, it is hard to test this service remotely unless I also implement a "microphone" service.
+However, it is hard to test this service remotely unless a "microphone" service is also available.
-I should look into adding the capability to return an audio file both for this service and for a microphone service.
+Will look into adding the capability to return an audio file both for this service and for a microphone service.

 ### OCF Smart Home Demo
 Simulated OCF devices as well as actual physical instantiation using Grove sensors and Edisons.